johnedvard/typescript-angular-node-express-template/README.md

 ## Get started
 First we need some global modules:

-`npm install --global typescript gulp tsd npm-cli`
+`npm install --global typescript gulp tsd`

 Then we need to install the node modules:
 `npm install`